-He has a Bachelor’s degree in Animal Science from the University of Delaware and a Master’s degree in Extension Education from The Pennsylvania State University.
+He has a bachelor’s degree in Animal Science from the University of Delaware and a master’s degree in extension education from The Pennsylvania State University.
 Patrick completed the University of Delaware’s nonprofit management certificate program, as well as an advanced certificate program in corporate/nonprofit partnerships.
-He was President of the Board of Directors of the Association of Fundraising Professionals (AFP) Brandywine Chapter from 2006-2008.
+He was president of the Board of Directors of the Association of Fundraising Professionals (AFP) Brandywine Chapter from 2006 to 2008.
 Patrick was honored by the Chapter with the Rising Star in Fundraising Award in 2004.
 He is currently an active member of The AAWA (The Association for Animal Welfare Advancement).

 Major: Agricultural Education